dhruvp/math-blog/_posts/2020-07-26-who-cares-about-eigenvectors.md

 {% katexmm %}

 Eigenvectors - they came up **again and again** in studying Linear Algebra.
 They have some  formulas that we memorize and use.
 But why do we care about them?
-In this post, I'll show how Eigenvectors help us immediately understand what a linear function will do to an input.
-With this, we'll see just why we care so much about finding the eigenvector of a linear function/matrix.
+In this post, we'll see how Eigenvectors help us immediately understand what a linear function will do to an input - we'll do so by playing with an interactive visualization that allows us to see just how a function can be interpreted using its eigenvectors.

 ### Quick Refresher